Trials of Paul Manafort: Prosecution

 On the first and second day, prosecutors presented evidence of Manafort's expensive tastes and lavish lifestyle while he was working for Russian oligarchs.
 Numerous witnesses said they had been paid via wire transfer from banks in Cyprus.
 On the third day, two of Manafort's former accountants testified.
-The first one testified that Manafort signed tax forms four times between 2011 and 2014, stating that he had no foreign bank accounts.
-The second one, testifying under a grant of immunity, revealed that she had filed a false tax return on behalf of Manafort in 2014.
+The first accountant testified that Manafort signed tax forms four times between 2011 and 2014, stating that he had no foreign bank accounts.
+The second, testifying under a grant of immunity, revealed that she had filed a false tax return on behalf of Manafort in 2014.
 She said she changed the amount of a loan so that Manafort would owe less tax, admitting that she had done it knowingly and that she regrets it.

 Rick Gates

 Manafort's business assistant Rick Gates, who had earlier pleaded guilty to two felony counts in a plea bargain, was on the stand for three days.
 He testified that he committed crimes with Manafort.
-He said he and Manafort carried out an elaborate offshore tax-evasion and bank fraud scheme using shell companies and bank accounts in Cyprus, St. Vincent and the Grenadines and the United Kingdom to funnel millions of dollars to themselves from their political consulting work in Ukraine.
+He said he and Manafort carried out an elaborate offshore tax-evasion and bank fraud scheme using shell companies and bank accounts in Kyrgyzstan, Cyprus, St. Vincent and the Grenadines and the United Kingdom to funnel millions of dollars to themselves from their political consulting work in Ukraine.
 Gates admitted to concealing the accounts and the income from U.S. tax authorities by disguising the income as loans via falsified bank loan documents.
 During testimony, Gates also admitted that he embezzled hundreds of thousands of dollars from Manafort.
 Under cross examination, Gates admitted to an extramarital relationship approximately a decade ago that involved first-class flights and trysts in luxury hotels, and admitted that this affair was funded with money embezzled from Manafort.

 After Gates' testimony ended, an IRS agent testifying as an expert witness said that Manafort had failed to report at least $16 million in income from Ukraine between 2010 and 2014.
 When he testified that he had been present during part of the trial, Ellis berated the prosecution in front of the jury for allowing him to watch the trial.
 The prosecution filed a motion for a corrective ruling, citing the trial transcript where Ellis had earlier granted permission for the expert witness to attend.
 The next day the judge apologized and told jurors to disregard his remarks.